-- 1. The PAC may determine that, due to remoteness of location, limited access, or any other cause that may prevent the required public art from fulfilling the intent of these provisions, the fee shall be made as an in-lieu fee. - 4.
-The in-lieu fees paid to the public art fund may be used for the maintenance of publicly owned art.
+- The PAC may determine that, due to remoteness of location, limited access, or any other cause that may prevent the required public art from fulfilling the intent of these provisions, the fee shall be made as an in-lieu fee to the APPF. - 2.
+The in-lieu fees paid to the APPF may be used for the maintenance of publicly owned art.

-K. Call for Artists for City Construction Projects:
+E. Call for Artists for City Construction Projects: